-UNC-Chapel Hill’s 2021 3MT Competition!
+UNC-Chapel Hill’s 2022 3MT Competition!

-Final 3MT competition, held during University Research Week.
+4:00-5:00 p.m., held during University Research Week.

 The Three Minute Thesis (3MT) is an academic competition that assists current graduate students with fostering effective presentation and communication skills.
 Participants have just three minutes to explain the breadth and significance of their research project to a non-specialist audience.